 Longines has meticulously recorded each of its watches' serial numbers since 1867.
-This means Longines is able to provide a service that is greatly appreciated amongst admirers of the brand the world over and is available only to watch owners who have had their timepiece for a certain amount of time.
+This means Longines is able to provide a service that is greatly appreciated amongst admirers of the brand the world over and is available only to owners of vintage or antique timepieces.
 We can issue an excerpt of a watch record from our Archives once we are provided with some good quality photographs and the serial number of the watch.

 We can also issue a Certificate of Authenticity signed by the company president.
 Please note that the watch must be shipped to us for authentication by one of our watchmakers before we can issue the Certificate.
 These documents display the information from the record in the Longines archives pertaining to each timepiece.
 Both of these services are offered free of charge, however shipping costs and import duties linked to the sending of a watch for authentication are at customer’s charge.